Skip to Main Content

 Overview

 Moyamoya disease is a rare condition in which the carotid arteries (the main vessels that supply blood to the brain) are narrowed or blocked.
 The body tries to compensate for this reduced blood flow by growing tiny new blood vessels at the base of the brain.
 Nevertheless, the inadequate blood supply to the brain can cause ministrokes (called transient ischemic attacks, or TIAs), full-scale strokes and seizures.
-In addition, the newly formed blood vessels are fragile and can burst or leak, causing bleeding on the brain.
+In addition, the newly formed blood vessels are fragile and can burst or leak, causing bleeding in the brain.
 Unless the blockages are treated, symptoms will worsen over time and can lead to serious or permanent brain damage.

 The disease was first described in Japan in the 1960s.
 Moyamoya means "puff of smoke" in Japanese, a reference to how the characteristic tangle of new blood vessels appears on imaging tests.